 KOJAK - HIGH FERTILITY SHEDDING MATERNAL

-The BreedersBEST Kojak is a new generation composite Non Shearing Breed developed to meet the future needs of the Australian lamb industry.
+The BreedersBEST Kojak is a composite Non Shearing Breed developed over the last 25 years to meet the future needs of the Australian lamb industry.

 BreedersBEST Genetics Kojak ewes this year achieved 155.8% fecundity.

-Two seasons ago we introduced Ultra white genetics to enhance muscle characteristics.
+Several seasons ago an infusion of Ultra white genetics enhanced muscle characteristics.
 Three leading Ultrawhite sires were sourced and utilised in an embryo transfer program over our high fertility Kojak ewes.

 - SELECTED FOR MATERNAL CHARACTERISTICS